wp-slimstat/wp-slimstat/readme.txt

 * Enable regular expressions or wildcards in filters
 * Merge with WP SlimStat Shortcodes
 * Antiflood monitor

+= 2.7 =
+* Added: Goodbye FusionMaps, welcome AmMap, which brings a new world map with pan and zoom capabilities
+* Added: Direct access to the panels from the Admin Bar
+* Added: Russian localization, thank you Alexander
+* Updated: 'human' detection is now relying mainly on COOKIES, Javascript is only needed to detect screen resolution and other browser-related information
+* Updated: various performance improvements in the tracking code (more than halved DB accesses needed to record a new hit)
+* Updated: one of the database tables is not needed anymore, deactivate/activate WP SlimStat to get rid of it
+* Updated: it's now much easier to update the geolocation data, no need to deactivate/activate WP Slimstat anymore
+* Updated: RTL (right-to-left) support has been greatly improved (thank you Itamar)
+* Updated: color-codes have a better contrast now (thank you [Steve](http://www.webcommons.biz/))
+* Updated: Browscap library has been updated to version 1.0
+* Fixed: 'is not empty' filter wasn't working properly
+* Fixed: heuristic browser detection for mobile browsers is now much more accurate
+* Geolocation: updated to February 2012, 160222 rows.
+Go to Options > Maintenance > Reset Ip-to-Countries.

 = 2.6 =
 * Added: Visit Duration panel under the Visitors tab